 In each IBU Cup trimester, each competitor must at least once reach a result of maximum 30% behind the average of the top-three and demonstrate safe competence in skiing and on the shooting range.
-Competitors who fail to reach this quality performance standard will not receive IBU support contributions and may not start in the IBU Cup until the second following trimester.
+Competitors who fail to reach this quality performance standard may not start in the IBU Cup until the second following trimester.
 Youth class competitors may start in the IBU Cup, however only as stipulated in Art.
 16.1 above.